 Wolves depend on their prey for a lot of their water intake.
 Wolves generally need between a quarter to three-quarters of a gallon a water per day.

-The amount of extra water they need per day does depend on the climate they are in, the size of animals they have recently eaten, and also the moisture content of the animal.
+The amount of extra water they need per day depends on the climate they are in, the size of animals they have recently eaten, and the animal’s moisture content.

 What Do Wolves Need To Survive?

 As with many other animals and mammals, wolves need fat, protein, and carbohydrates to thrive and survive.
 The food that a wolf eats is generally high in fat and protein.
-However, they are very low in carbohydrates, with a ratio of 54:45:1.
+However, they are deficient in carbohydrates, with a ratio of 54:45:1.

-Wolves will meet their nutritional requirements not from one meal, but over time.
-Wolves will seek out certain nutrients if their body is telling them they need it.
+Wolves will meet their nutritional requirements not from one meal but over time.
+Wolves will seek out certain nutrients if their body is telling them they need them.

 Wolves, along with eating carrion, also eat feces.
 This contains billions of living and dead bacteria.
-The bacteria give them essential fatty acids, minerals, antioxidants, fiber, enzymes, vitamins, and an excellent source of protein.
+The bacteria give them essential fatty acids, minerals, antioxidants, fiber, enzymes, vitamins, and an excellent protein source.